Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

 \begin{remark} One more note about \cref{new_quant_bound} is that the new bound does not decrease exponentially with $k$.
 For example, the term $k\,\pi(R_0^c)$ is linear increasing with $k$ for fixed $n$ and $p$.
 We emphasize that we do not aim to prove a Markov chain is geometrically ergodic here.
-An upper bound which decreases exponentially with $k$ for fixed $n$ and $p$ does not guarantee to have a tight complexity order, which has been discussed in \cite{Rajaratnam2015}.
-Instead, our new bound in \cref{new_quant_bound} is designed for controlling complexity orders of $n$ and/or $p$ for high-dimensional Markov chains. \end{remark}
+An upper bound which decreases exponentially with $k$ for fixed $n$ and $p$ does not guarantee to have a tight complexity order {on $n$ and/or $p$}, which has been discussed in \cite{Rajaratnam2015}.
+Instead, our new bound in \cref{new_quant_bound} is designed for controlling complexity orders of $n$ and/or $p$ for high-dimensional Markov chains.
+In \cref{subsec_james}, we obtain a tight complexity bound for a Gibbs sampler of a simple random effect model related to the James--Stein estimator.
+Previous unsuccessful attempts for the same Gibbs sampler (see \cite{davis2020convergence}), were focusing on how to obtain convergence bounds with geometric/polynomial rates as a function of $p$ and $n$.
+The successful analysis of the Gibbs sampler in the current paper implies that complexity bounds can be obtained even without any particular form of non-deteriorating convergence bounds. \end{remark}

-\begin{remark} The Markov chain to be analyzed in \cref{thm_new_drift} does not have to be geometrically ergodic.
-The proof of \cref{new_quant_bound} only implies that, after ruling out ``bad'' states, a constructed ``restricted'' Markov chain defined on the ``large set'' is geometrically ergodic.
-Therefore, technically speaking, the new bound in \cref{new_quant_bound} can be used to analyze non-geometrically ergodic high-dimensional Markov chains. \end{remark}